-The EEPROM Data memory is rated for high erase/write cycles (specification D120).
-The FLASH program memory is rated much lower (specification D130), because EEPROM data memory can be used to store frequently updated values.
-An on-chip timer controls the write time and it will vary with voltage and temperature, as well as from chip to chip.
-Please refer to the specifications for exact limits (specifications D122 and D133).
+The EEPROM data memory is rated for high erase/ write cycles.
+The write time is controlled by an on-chip timer.
+The write time will vary with voltage and temperature, as well as from chip-to-chip.
+Please refer to the specifications for exact limits.

-A byte or word write automatically erases the location and writes the new value (erase before write).
-Writing to EEPROM data memory does not impact the operation of the device.
-Writing to program memory will cease the execution of instructions until the write is complete.
-The program memory cannot be accessed during the write.
-During the write operation, the oscillator continues to run, the peripherals continue to function and interrupt events will be detected and essentially "queued" until the write is complete.
-When the write completes, the next instruction in the pipeline is executed and the branch to the interrupt vector will take place, if the interrupt is enabled and occurred during the write.
+The program memory allows word reads and writes.
+Program memory access allows for checksum calculation and calibration table storage.
+A byte or word write automatically erases the location and writes the new data (erase before write).
+Writing to program memory will cease operation until the write is complete.
+The program memory cannot be accessed during the write, therefore code cannot execute.
+During the write operation, the oscillator continues to clock the peripherals, and therefore they continue to operate.
+Interrupt events will be detected and essentially "queued" until the write is completed.
+When the write completes, the next instruction in the pipeline is executed and the branch to the interrupt vector address will occur.